Declutter | Organize | Elevate

 Organizing isn’t about finding the perfect containers, bins, or clever gadgets.

-While we’re often led to believe that buying the ‘right’ tools will solve our organizational needs, adding more ‘things’ often leads to more clutter in an already overwhelming space.
-And, these additional ‘things’ rarely, if ever, deliver on their promises.
-Getting organized isn’t about accumulating more to organize your ‘stuff’—it is first about discerning what enriches your life from what clutters it.
+While we’re often led to believe that buying the “right” tools will solve our organizing challenges, adding more things can create even more clutter.
+Getting organized isn’t about buying more to organize your stuff.
+It starts with discerning what enriches your life from what clutters it.

 Middlemalism is a term I came up with to bridge the gap between minimalism and having far too much ‘stuff.’